AUROVA-LAB/lib_planning/README.md

   - matrix: Covariance matrix

-  - typeDistance: Can be "M" or "E".
-"M" means mahalanobis distance and "E" means Euclidean distance
+  - typeDistance: Can be mahalanobis or euclidean.
+It is a enum and to use it you have to use Util :: Mahalanobis or Util :: Euclidean.

   - radiusDistance: This value indicates the distance to consider an intermediate position of the trajectory as reached